DariuszDepta/bsc-mbo-six-sigma/README.md

 Conclusion
 For a very small software company with a rapidly changing environment, a full Six Sigma program might be excessive.
 However, selectively using Six Sigma tools and principles, especially in areas where process inefficiencies or quality issues impact customer satisfaction, can provide value.
 By keeping it lean and integrating it with Agile practices, the company can benefit from Six Sigma without compromising its need for speed and adaptability.

+### How to combine BSC, MBO and Six Sigma and adapt it for a very small software company with fast changing business environment?

+Combining Balanced Scorecard (BSC), Management by Objectives (MBO), and Six Sigma in a very small, fast-changing software company can be achieved by creating a streamlined, flexible approach that leverages the strengths of each method without overwhelming the team.
+Here’s how you could adapt each framework to create a hybrid system tailored to the company's needs:

+1. Start with a Simplified Balanced Scorecard (BSC) for Strategic Alignment The Balanced Scorecard helps to set a balanced focus on key areas, but in a small software company with limited resources, this should be kept simple:

+Define Key Perspectives: Use a simplified version of the traditional four BSC perspectives, focusing on:

+Financial Goals: Profitability, cost control, or revenue growth.
+Customer Satisfaction: Metrics like user satisfaction, retention, and product quality.
+Internal Processes: Focus on critical workflows, like software development and deployment efficiency.
+Learning and Growth: Emphasize skills development, technology training, and team capacity.
+Identify a Few Core Metrics: Select one or two key metrics for each perspective, focusing on areas with the greatest impact on business goals.
+For example:

+Financial: Monthly recurring revenue (MRR)
+Customer: Bug reports per release, customer satisfaction ratings Internal Processes: Average time for bug resolution, deployment frequency Learning and Growth: Training hours, skill competency matrix for critical technologies Set Short Review Cycles: In a fast-changing environment, set short review cycles (monthly or quarterly) to evaluate these metrics and adjust goals quickly.

+2. Integrate MBO for Individual and Team Goals Aligned with BSC MBO will help cascade these strategic goals into practical objectives that can guide day-to-day activities:

+Set Agile, Short-Term Objectives: Instead of annual objectives, set quarterly or monthly objectives for each team member, aligned with the BSC metrics.
+For example:

+A developer might have an objective to reduce bug density by 10% in the next sprint.
+The team could set a collective objective to improve deployment speed by 20% within the next quarter.
+Collaborative Goal-Setting: Involve employees in the goal-setting process to ensure alignment with their work and encourage engagement.
+Employees can propose objectives based on what they feel will improve process efficiency or customer satisfaction, which can then be tied back to BSC metrics.

+Frequent Check-Ins: Regular, informal check-ins (e.g., weekly) keep the objectives top of mind and allow for adjustments based on shifting priorities.
+This flexibility is essential in a fast-changing software environment.

+3. Use Six Sigma Tools for Targeted Quality Improvement Incorporate Six Sigma tools selectively to improve quality and efficiency, focusing on areas where defects or inefficiencies directly impact customer satisfaction or development speed.

+Identify High-Impact Problem Areas: Use BSC and MBO results to pinpoint areas with quality issues or inefficiencies, such as frequent customer-reported bugs or long deployment times.

+Apply Key Six Sigma Tools as Needed:

+Root Cause Analysis: Conduct a root cause analysis (e.g., using a Fishbone diagram) to understand recurring defects or deployment delays.
+Pareto Analysis: Identify the "vital few" causes of the most common bugs or bottlenecks.
+Process Mapping: Map key processes, such as code reviews or testing phases, to find inefficiencies.
+Track Improvements in BSC Metrics: Implement improvements in small, iterative cycles (similar to Agile sprints), then evaluate their impact on the relevant BSC metrics (e.g., customer satisfaction or internal process efficiency).

+Hybrid Implementation Process
+Here’s a step-by-step approach for this hybrid framework:

+Define Quarterly Strategic Goals with BSC: Use the Balanced Scorecard to set quarterly strategic goals that capture the most important company-wide priorities across four perspectives.

+Cascade into Individual Objectives Using MBO: Break down these BSC goals into short-term, achievable objectives (using MBO) for individuals or small teams.
+Set specific, measurable targets that can be adjusted as needs shift.

+Use Six Sigma Tools for Process Improvements: Where there are clear performance gaps or recurring issues, apply Six Sigma tools to analyze and address the root causes.
+Implement changes in quick, controlled cycles.

+Review and Adjust Regularly: At the end of each cycle (monthly or quarterly), review progress on BSC metrics, assess the impact of any Six Sigma improvements, and adjust objectives as needed.
+This ensures responsiveness to any market or customer changes.

+Example Scenario: Improving Product Quality and Deployment Speed BSC Goal: "Improve product quality and deployment speed to enhance customer satisfaction."
+MBO Objectives:
+Developer Objective: "Reduce bug density by 15% by the end of the quarter."
+Team Objective: "Increase deployment frequency by 20% within three months."
+Six Sigma Tool Application:
+Conduct a root cause analysis on the most frequent types of bugs.
+Use process mapping to streamline the testing and deployment pipeline.
+Review and Adjust: Track the impact of these actions on customer satisfaction and internal process metrics.
+Adjust objectives and processes if the environment or customer requirements change.
+Summary
+This combined approach leverages the strengths of BSC for strategic alignment, MBO for goal-setting and accountability, and Six Sigma for targeted quality improvements.
+By keeping the process lightweight and adaptable, this hybrid system helps the company stay focused on quality and efficiency without losing flexibility.
+This can ultimately drive both short-term responsiveness and long-term improvement in a rapidly changing environment.